titushere/titushere/README.md

 - 👋 Hi, I’m Titus Chacko
-- 👀 I’m interested in both front and backend development
+- 👀 I’m interested in fullstack development
 - 💞️ Would be glad to contribute on any projects
 - 📫 Reach me at: tituschacko70@gmail.com
 Update 500